oconnor0/BeaconRoad/Book/73-Definitions.md

 Sheltered
 : creatures gain +5 Defense and Resistance to all Energy Types.

+Stance
+: powers provide a persistent bonus; only the most recent stance applies.

+Stunned
+: creatures cannot Act or React and do not Threaten; take **1 Stress** to Act.

+Vulnerable
+: creatures suffer double damage from one chosen Energy Type.

 Well-made
 : items take 1 less Load than normal.
 Items taking 1 Load fit an additional item in 1 Load.